When Good Friends Gather It's Time to Bring Out the Camera. These Tips will Help You Get the Best Results

 The blessing of friendships is one that should never be taken for granted.
 Friends listen when we need them, keep us honest, support us and love us — warts and all.
 Time spent in their company can be energizing and cathartic.

 I'm extremely grateful for the 'charming gardeners' in my life, those who I feel very fortunate to count as friends.
 Unfortunately, however, many of them are not as geographically close as I would like, thus resulting in our times together being far more infrequent than I would like.
 One particular group of cherished old gal pals and I have been trying to get together for an outing for several months.
 As is often the case, of course, life has found ways to alter our plans and we've faced postponement after postponement.

-One of the reasons we have to schedule our dates is distance.
-Though we only live an hour apart, it's enough, given the other influences that fill our time.
-While she's retired I'm still among the gainfully employed which certainly limits options.
-And, with our kids and grandchildren still thankfully needing us for this and that, we have to prioritize even time with good friends a little further down the list.
+One of the realities around which we must schedule our gatherings is employment, of course.
+While the other four are retired, I'm still slaving away at the 9-5 grind, which certainly limits options.
+And, with kids and grandchildren still thankfully needing all of us, for this and that, we have to shift even the opportunity for time with good friends a little further down the priority list.

-When the group ceased to exist we suddenly found ourselves in the position of no longer seeing each other on a regular basis.
+When the chorus eventually disbanded, we suddenly found ourselves in the position of no longer seeing each other on a regular basis.
 It took us a while to build a routine that would keep us in touch, but we've managed.

 When we do get together now, making the most of the day or evening isn't something we have to work at.
 Our friendship spans decades, has seen us through everything from worrying about our kids to grieving the loss of our parents.
 We have seen each other at our worst and really don't care.
 We share a dirty sense of humour, strong family values and that love of music.

-Also, as it is any time I think about the pictures I've taken over the years, I find myself wondering how I might have done a better job.
+Also, as it is any time I think about the pictures I've taken over the years, I find myself wondering what could have improved the photographic results.
 Here are some tips that might help answer that question:

 Master Taking Candid Photos of Your Friends